Prospective Graduate Students

 About the PhD, MS, and MA Programs

 The Graduate Program of the Department of Mathematics has been granting PhDs for more than 100 years and has become a highly respected program nationwide.
 The department prides itself on the attention it pays to its graduate students by involving them in the full range of activities — teaching, outreach, and scholarship — that the department engages in.
 Such involvement prepares our graduates for a wide range of careers and has resulted in a very good job placement track record.
 A high percentage of our PhD students have gone on to successful careers in academia or industry.
-Two of our former students have earned prestigious National Science Foundation Postdoctoral Fellowships upon graduating from our program.
+Three of our former students have earned prestigious National Science Foundation Postdoctoral Fellowships upon graduating from our program.

 The Department has also gained a well-deserved reputation for success with female graduate students.
 For example, whereas nationwide only 36% of graduate students and only 25% of PhD recipients are women; in our Department, 44% of our current teaching assistants are women.
 Based on our outstanding success in mentoring female graduate students in the 1990s, the department received a Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring in 1998.